dtcenter/MET/docs/Users_Guide/appendixF.rst

 Running Python Embedding for 2D Gridded Dataplanes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Two methods for specifying the Python command and input file name are supported.

-**Python Embedding Option 1:**

-On the command line for any of the MET tools which will be obtaining its data from a Python script rather than directly from a data file, the user should specify either PYTHON_NUMPY or PYTHON_XARRAY wherever a (forecast or observation) data file name would normally be given.
-Then in the **name** entry of the config file dictionaries for the forecast or observation data, the user should list the Python script to be run followed by any command line arguments for that script.
-Note that for tools like MODE that take two data files, it would be entirely possible to use the NumPy interface for one file and the Xarray interface for the other.
+On the command line for any of the MET tools which will be obtaining its data from a Python script rather than directly from a data file, the user should specify either **PYTHON_NUMPY** or **PYTHON_XARRAY** wherever a (forecast or observation) data file name would normally be given.
+Then in the **name** entry of the config file dictionaries for the forecast or observation data, the user should list the **full path** to the Python script to be run followed by any command line arguments for that script.
+Note that for tools like MODE that take two data files, it is entirely possible to use the **PYTHON_NUMPY** for one file and the **PYTHON_XARRAY** for the other.

-___________________

 Listed below is an example of running the Plot-Data-Plane tool to call a Python script for data that is included with the MET release tarball.
-Assuming the MET executables are in your path, this example may be run from the top-level MET source code directory.
+Assuming the MET executables are in your path, this example may be run from the top-level MET source code directory:

 .. code-block:: none